lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 ### Level 4.

 1. [Major] Ice Sorm: fix duration of movement rate penalty 24 -> 7.
 See Kjeron's comments in the [SR fixes questions](https://www.gibberlings3.net/forums/topic/30963-sr-fixes-questions/) thread.
-2. [Minor] Minor Globe of Invulnerability: remove double fireball protection.
+2. [Major] Minor Globe of Invulnerability: remove double fireball protection.
 Change description to mention correct duration of 2 turns.
 3. [Severe] Contagion: Opcode's power 3 -> 4.
 Casting spell opcodes cast non-existent "sppr311d" -- clone aux spell from cleric version and patch it in.
 4. [Minor] Break Enchantment: add remove charmed icon opcodes.
 Clarified description to mention it removes petrification.
+5. [Major] Emotion, Despair: ac penalty opcode in first header has wrong duration.
-5. [Minor] Greater Malison: Change description to mention correct duration of 2 turns.
+6. [Major] Greater Malison: change description to mention correct duration of 2 turns.
+Undocumented thac0 bonus +1 (??) removed.
+7. [Severe] Otiluke's Sphere: the same spell is cast on enemies and friends -> renaming and patching.
+In the aux spells themselves, they have different numbers of opcodes and, contrary to the description, mr *is* bypassed on enemies.
+So used the friendly version, as it has the largest number of protections, and patched the missing ones as best as possible.
+Then used this as the enemy version, changing resist_dispel 3 -> 1.
+8. [Major] Fire Shield: lacks protection against insects.
+Added protection against sectype k1insect and insect spells.
-6. [Minor] Teleport Field: mention in description it bypasses mr.
+9. [Minor] Teleport Field: mention in description it bypasses mr.
+10. [Severe] Protection from Elemental Energy: not working, as not using correct 2da resource.
+11. [Harmless] Monster Summoning IV: summoning eff power 8 -> 0.
-7. [Minor] Farsight: clairvoyance opcode power 3 -> 4.
+12. [Minor] Farsight: clairvoyance opcode power 3 -> 4.
 Clairvoyance and farsight opcodes resist/dispel -> 2.
-8. [Harmless] Monster Summoning IV: summoning eff power 8 -> 0.
+13. [Implementation] Vitriolic Sphere: use EE damage opcode features.

 ### Level 5.